WGA screenwriting credit system: Separated rights

 Television also has a "Created by" and a "Developed (for Television) by" credit under a crediting structure known as separated rights.
 Writers entitled to created by credits will have developed a significant part of the format, story, and teleplay, and also get sequel rights to the material.
 Created by credits are given on every episode, while Developed (for Television) by credits are only given on the episodes the writer has explicitly contributed material to.

 Other forms

 Other writing credits that may be used are "Narration Written by", "Based on Characters Created by", and "Adaptation by".
 A "Special Material by" credit can be given to writers on some forms of television shows, when they have contributed written material that does not qualify for other credits; there are no limits to how many people may receive this credit.

-Screenwriter Scott Myers, a WGA member and arbiter on "perhaps 10 credit arbitrations", has questioned why more than three writers cannot be credited, saying:
+Screenwriter Scott Myers, a WGA member and arbiter on "perhaps 10 credit arbitrations", has questioned why more than three writers cannot be credited, saying, "After the official Written By or Screenplay By credits are determined, why not in end credits add 'Additional Writing Services,' then list all the other writers?
+Everybody and their mother who works on a movie gets a credit.
+Why not all the writers?"